 - Prepare our housestaff for lifelong learning in the context of a rapidly changing health care environment

-- Children’s Pavilion: The pavilion is the main outpatient facility for Children’s Hospital of Richmond at VCU.
+- Children’s Pavilion: The pavilion is the main outpatient facility for the Children’s Hospital of Richmond at VCU.

-- Ambulatory Care Center: The center is connected to the Main Hospital of VCU Medical Center and is where you will provide primary care to clinic patients.
+- Ambulatory Care Center: The center is connected to the Main Hospital of VCU Medical Center and is where you will provide primary care to adult clinic patients.
 You will also have opportunities to provide primary care at inner-city clinics for the underserved in the Richmond area.